 - Psalm 119:97–99 (NKJV) — Oh, how I love Your law!
 It is my meditation all the day.
 You, through Your commandments, make me wiser than my enemies; For they are ever with me.
 I have more understanding than all my teachers, For Your testimonies are my meditation.

 The Bible instructs us, even admonishes us, to meditate on the word of God.
 What does meditation in this context mean?
-It means to contemplate and to rehearse the word of God in your mind.
+It means to contemplate and rehearse God’s word in your mind.
 The thing is, you already do this.
 We easily meditate on the bad things.
 We picture how bad things will be, how we will lose this or that, etc. Instead of rolling those things over in your mind, roll over the word of God and the resulting outcome in your particular situation.
-Don’t just meditate on the scripture, but on the outcome that the scripture promises.
-Feel that outcome as though it has really happened because by faith it has!
+Don’t just meditate on the Scripture, but on what they reveal to us.

 Instead of worrying about a situation, take control and allow the word of God to guide you and paint a much better picture for you.
 Things may not go as you planned or hoped, but you know that the promises of God will prevail no matter what.